Annotation Appearance in Blazor Diagram Component

 }

-You can add any number of annotations to a node or connector.
-The following code example shows how to add multiple annotations to a node.
+Multiple annotations can be added to a single node or connector.
+The following code example shows how to add multiple annotations to both a node and a connector.

 @using Syncfusion.Blazor.Diagram